-In 2020, there will be five days where visitors can step through park gates and not pay any entry fee.
+In 2020, there will be five days where visitors can step through the park gates and not pay an entry fee.
 There have been years with more free days, but 2020 will have the same number as 2019.
 Here are the days when you can get in for free.

 January 20: Martin Luther King, Jr. Day